dgilford/tcpyPI/README.md

 ## Full pyPI Description

-Please read [pyPI_Documentation.pdf](pyPI_Documentation.pdf) for a full overview and details on pyPI.
+Please read [pyPI_Documentation_v1.2.pdf](pyPI_Documentation_v1.2.pdf) for a full overview and details on pyPI.
-The description includes the pyPI background, a PI computation derivation, validation against the commonly-used MATLAB algorithm (pcmin), and a set of sample analyses. *As of 5/5/2020, the provided documentation is only a draft.
-It is not a fully-reviewed release.*
+The description includes the pyPI background, a PI computation derivation, validation against the commonly-used MATLAB algorithm (pcmin), and a set of sample analyses.

 ## Getting Started